 open() function to open the

-days.txt file and assign it to the variable
+days.txt file and assign the resulting file handle to the variable

-Since our file has been opened, we can now manipulate it (i.e. read from it) through the variable we assigned to it.
+Since our file has been opened, we can now manipulate it (i.e. read from it) through the variable it was assigned to.
 Python provides three related operations for reading information from a file.
-We’ll show how to use all three operations as examples that you can try out to get an understanding of how they work.
+Let’s take a moment to understand how each of them work.

 The first operation

-<file>.read() returns the entire contents of the file as a single string.
+read() returns the entire contents of the file as a single string.
+For example: